Parenting is a challenge and looking after shy kids is even more so.

 13. Don’t feel anxious if your child has only one friend

 You may worry that your child isn’t building friendships.
 Herein lies the difference between introverts and extroverts.
 While extroverts friends with anyone, these connections aren’t deep.
-Introverts, however, prefer to make friends whom they can share their feelings.
+Introverts, however, prefer to make friends with whom they can share their feelings.

 14. Recognize that your child needs space